RaviVerma-Chetu/VPMSPortal/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.2.7.

+## Setup develepment environment
+Install NodeJS.
+Make sure node js version is 6.9.0 or higher, together with NPM 3 or higher.
+After than if angular-CLI is not installed then install it using command `npm install -g @angular/cli@latest`.

+## Steps to run the project
+Download(clone) the project.
+After that go inside the project folder using command line and run `npm install` to install the dependencies.
+Now to run the project see the development section of this readme file.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.